better-internet/radworks-docs/docs/using-radicle/overview.md

 platforms (i.e. global by default, reliance on service providers, convienience), Radicle prioritizes different concerns:

-1. People should control of their identity
+1. People should control their identity
-2. People should control of their content
+2. People should control their content
-3. People should control of their social interactions
+3. People should control their social interactions

 These concerns have informed the design of Radicle Link, the peer-to-peer protocol that powers the Radicle network.
 Radicle Link gossips data between